MoviePy in 10 Minutes: Creating a Trailer from “Big Buck Bunny”#

 Warning

 This is a bit of an advanced usage, and the example involves matrix multiplication.
-If this is too much for you, you can simply ignore it until you really need to make custom filters, then go look for a more detailed explanation on how to do filtering (Modify a clip apparence and timing using filters) and create custom effects (Creating your own effects) in the user guide.
+If this is too much for you, you can simply ignore it until you really need to make custom filters, then go look for a more detailed explanation on how to do filtering (Modify a clip appearance and timing using filters) and create custom effects (Creating your own effects) in the user guide.

 What you need to remember is just that we can apply filters on images.
 Here we do it mathematically, but you could very well use a library such as Pillow (provided it can understand numpy images) to do the maths for you!